coli-saar/owl-lst-thesis/README.md

 ## Licenses

-The Typst source files are released under MIT.
+The Typst source files are released under an MIT license.

 The [Open Sans](https://fonts.google.com/specimen/Open+Sans) font is Copyright 2020 by The Open Sans Project Authors and distributed under the